 The Group evaluates the need to record an impairment of the carrying amount of property, plant and equipment whenever events or changes in circumstances indicate that the carrying amount is not recoverable.
 If the carrying amount of property, plant and equipment exceeds their recoverable amount, the property, plant and equipment are reduced to their recoverable amount.
 The recoverable amount is the higher of fair value less costs of sale and value in use.
 In measuring value in use, the expected future cash flows are discounted using a pre-tax discount rate that reflects the risks specific to the asset.
+The recoverable amount of an asset that does not generate independent cash flows is determined for the cash-generating unit to which the asset belongs.
+Impairment losses are recognized in profit or loss.
+As of December 31, 2015 and 2014, no impairment losses have been identified.

-- j.
-Financial instruments - 1.
-Financial liabilities
+j.
+Financial instruments

+1. Financial liabilities